123 Scrogg Road,

 Always independently operated, the Welbeck Cinema played both ABC & Rank releases.
 It was closed on 6th December 1968.

 The attractive facade was covered over by sheet metal cladding, and it became a Noble Bingo Club.
-It operates today as an independent bingo club.
+It operated as an independent bingo club until 2012.
+It has now been converted into a banquet hall/function suite.